Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the maximum time in days below previous high water mark is 638 days, which is greater, thus worse than the value of 488 days from the benchmark.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 429 days is greater, thus worse.

 AveDuration: